 Wyoming LLCs and corporations add a few benefits to home state incorporation, including privacy, lower fees…This is a common choice for foreign Amazon FBA sellers.
 A Wyoming LLC will not reveal the identity of the manager in state records.
 Wyoming may be an excellent choice for your U.S. company, but is it the best choice?
 It depends on the priority of factors and which is most important to your business.
 Our packages include a complete analysis of both Wyoming and Nevada (the most popular choices).
 The best part is we can form either one for you, and our video training will help you make the best decision for your e-commerce business.

 Like Nevada corporations, Wyoming corporations does not impose a state corporate income tax or other taxes.
 And like Nevada, the key is you must have nexus in the state of Wyoming to qualify for the tax savings; otherwise, your Wyoming Corporation or LLC will need to register (or qualify) to do business in the state where you live and operate your business.
 This will negate any tax savings that Wyoming may have to offer.
 Even an Internet business must determine where nexus is created in the operation of its business.
 If you are you based upside the U.S., you can domicile your LLC in either Nevada or Wyoming.
-Keep in mind; if you are an Amazon FBA seller, some states may require the entity to foreign qualify or register in the FBA states.
+If you are an Amazon FBA seller, some states may require the entity to foreign qualify or register in the FBA states.

 “The state of Wyoming does not levy a personal or corporate income tax.
 Wyoming does not impose a tax on intangible assets such as bank accounts, stocks, or bonds, either.
 In addition, Wyoming does not assess any tax on retirement income earned and received from another state.
 Further, there is no legislative plan to implement any of these types of taxes.”